May 8, 1999

 We were in LA, and one night she had a party to which both John and I had been invited.
 I think we were polite with each other, in that kind of older-younger way.
 Although there were only a few years between us, in rock and roll that's a generation, you know?
 Oh boy, is it ever.

-So John was sort of "Oh, here comes another new one."
+So John was sort of [in Liverpool accent] "Oh, here comes another new one."
 And I was sort of, "It's John Lennon!
 I don't know what to say.
 Don't mention the Beatles, you'll look really stupid."

 And he said, "Hello, Dave."
 And I said, "I've got everything you've made—except the Beatles."